 Esther Bergdahl, contributing blogger

 Esther grew up in the wilds of Appalachia, where the next closest Jewish community was in Parkersburg, West Virginia.
 She came to the big city and graduated from the University of Chicago in 2006 with a degree in “dead literary boyfriends.”
-One thing led to another, including figuring out (after several false starts) that nonprofit work made her truly happy, which led her to her current position at the Chicago Center for Jewish Genetic Disorders.
+She worked at the Chicago Center for Jewish Genetic Disorders and then went back for a master's in journalism from Northwestern University, which she obtained in 2013.

 Outside of work, Esther loves creative writing (several wildly different genre fiction novels are perpetually in the works), dogs (her basset hound Gus is the light of her life), Band of Brothers (ask her sometime about her secret plans for grad school) and improv comedy (ask her about the Harold team and the meaning of life).
 Her current goal is to figure out how on earth someone with hair as unruly as hers can make all those amazing ‘40s styles work on a daily basis.